KaynRyu/introcoding-spring-2019/README.md

 * Installing Anaconda and review of included libraries and tools.

+* What is reproducible research? and why does it matter?

 * Writing first IPython notebook (Python, Markdown, and LaTeX)

 * Learning how to use Github

-* What is reproducible research? and why it matters?

 * Learning good programming habits